 A sharp pain triggered in Michael’s skull and tears came.
 He brought hands to his face.
 “Oh, God.”
 He hadn’t wiped off all the blood, and a smudge of red stained his forehead.

 Maria left, holding the bag at arm’s length.

 The phone rang, Dr. Bass in New York.

-Michael was nearly blind with pain.
+Michael, nearly blind with pain.
 “Not so good.
-At the moment I’d like to cut off my head.”
+At the moment, I’d like to cut off my head.”

 “I met a girl in Rio.
 She’s a Candomblé priestess.
 Perhaps, I’ll take a faith cure.”

-“There are a few experimental treatments still open to us.
+Bass said, “A few experimental treatments are still open to us.
 Do you really want to spend precious time involved in voodoo?”

 “Voodoo has its rewards.”

 “Michael, the final innings of this thing will be difficult.
-You’ll need round-the-clock care.
+You’ll need twenty-four-hour care.
 I can recommend an excellent facility in New York where you’ll be treated with dignity.”